 Having said that, it is best if you have a room in mind, rather than buying speculatively.
 This is however, that these offers are not usually great for buying points speculatively—you will need to have a specific hotel stay in mind to compare buying points vs paying cash.

-Hilton Honors is running a promotion offering a bonus of 100% when purchasing over 5,000 points.
-This offer appears open to all this time around, rather than 80% for some people, and 100% for others.
+Hilton Honors is running a promotion offering a bonus of 100% when purchasing over 40,000 points.
+This offer may be targetted, so you could have different tiers or bonus offers.

 There are a few rules imposed by Hilton Honors that need to be kept in mind.